shevernitskiy/amo/README.md

 #### Filter

 Filter is a complex parameter that depends on the method.
-Lib provides a filter builder to construct filter queries depending on the method.
-Each filter can take different types of input conditions: single (property = value), multi (property = array of values), range (property = from-to), custom fields* , statuses* (*only for leads as I know?).
-To use the filter builder depending on the constraits of the API method, you should pass the callback that receives filter instance and return it with your params.
-The instance will be typed, and you will not be able to set the value if it does not satisfy the method constraints (type of the value will be `never`).
+The library provides a filter builder to construct filter queries based on method constraints.
+Each filter can accept different input condition types: single (property = value), multi (property = array of values), range (property = from-to), custom fields*, and statuses* (*only for leads, as far as I know).

+To use the filter builder, pass a callback that receives a filter instance and returns it with your parameters.
+The instance is typed, and you won't be able to set a value if it doesn't satisfy the method constraints (the value type will be `never`).

 ```ts
 filter: